470503790/AliOssSDK/README.en.md

 ## Configuration

-The client requires the OSS endpoint, access keys, and (optionally) a default region.
+The client requires the OSS endpoint, access keys, and (optionally) default values such as the region or bucket.
 The `OssClientConfiguration` object centralizes these settings and can be supplied through dependency injection or manual construction.

 ```csharp
 var configuration = new OssClientConfiguration(